moiexpositoalonsolab/moiexpositoalonsolab.github.io/_pages/datadownload.md

 - Downstream analyses (e.g., FST calculations)

 For more detailed information about the data structure and how to use it, please refer to the [GreneR Package documentation](https://github.com/moiexpositoalonsolab/grene).

+---

+When using our data, please cite the appropriate publications